Estimated reading time: 4 minutes

 How to Analyze ROI From a Solar Project

-We like to look at solar projects from an ROI perspective.
-Other companies like to make ROI claims as well, calculated in a whole bunch of different ways and often with many assumptions about how utility rates and home values could increase over 20 years.
+Other companies like to make ROI claims that have been calculated in many different ways and often with many assumptions about how utility rates and home values could increase over 20 years.

-[energy cost savings year1 / cost of going solar]
+[year 1's energy cost saving / cost of going solar]

 For my house (Project Solar CEO), it looks like this...

-This beats S&P 500 averages, real estate, and most other investments in both total return AND stability.
-This doesn't even take into consideration the home value increase, which conservative estimates place at at least $2.50/watt.
+This ROI beats S&P 500 averages, real estate, and most other investments in both total return AND stability.
+This return doesn't even take into consideration how your home value will increase with a solar system, which conservative estimates place at at least $2.50/watt.

-So let's take this example one step further and project that I plan on moving in 5 years.
+So, let's take this example one step further and say that I plan on moving in 5 years.

 Home value increase: 2.5*9,655.51 (system cost) = $24,138.78

-Do this, and you've more than tripled your money in 5 years, and you have earned your place amongst the Wall Street elite as a premier money manager!
+When you install solar, you will more than triple your investment in 5 years and basically earn your place amongst the Wall Street elite as a premier money manager!
 Congrats!